MonashBioinformaticsPlatform/Proteomics-Intro-R-Workshop-2020/docs/rmarkdown.md

 Markdown is a powerful "language" for writing different kinds of documents, such as **PDF** or **HTML** in an efficient way, but markdown documents can also be published as is.
 The underlying idea for then markdown is that it is easy-to-write and easy-to-read.

 You can use any [text editor](https://en.wikipedia.org/wiki/Text_editor) to write your markdown.
-[RStudio](https://rstudio.com) already has inbuilt text editor and because it also has a few additional things that make markdown writing much easier we are going to use it's text editor.
+[RStudio](https://rstudio.com) already has an inbuilt text editor and because it also has a few additional things that make markdown writing much easier, we are going to use it's text editor.

 There are a few different flavours of markdown around.
-I'm going to mention a few but only focus on one, [R Markdown](https://rmarkdown.rstudio.com/)
+We're going to mention a few but only focus on one, [R Markdown](https://rmarkdown.rstudio.com/)

 - [CommonMark](http://commonmark.org/)
 - [GitHub Flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/)